fpletz/nixos-nspawn-ephemeral/README.md

 * the whole host nix store is being bind mounted into the container
   * explore if only needed store paths could be bind mounted instead
   * maybe create an option to make a separate nix daemon instance available in the container
+* explore how to pass credentials into the container and provide an interface

 ## How to use this